-White House blasts Marjorie Taylor Greene’s criticism of efforts to aid US families
+Biden’s latest campaign video is a Marjorie Taylor Greene speech

 New York Democratic Congressman Ritchie Torres also reacted: “Marjorie Taylor Greene, a recovering member of the House Freedom Caucus, has accused President Biden and Congressional Democrats of ‘trying to finish what FDR started.’”
 He added, “Yes!
 We are guilty as charged.”

-Rep Greene criticized President Biden’s investments, saying the US is “now $32 trillion in debt with record high homelessness, 40 year record inflation.
+Rep Greene went on to criticise President Biden’s investments, saying the US is “now $32 trillion in debt with record high homelessness, 40 year record inflation.
 We’re losing the US Dollar as the number one world currency.
 We’re losing our freedoms.
 Our government is one big fat bloated machine and it’s killing the American dream.”

+But Rep Greene’s initial remarks spread like wildfire on social media, with some accounts tweeting it out as if it were an ad for Mr Biden’s re-election campaign.

 Join our commenting forum